pushkar1995/mern-auth-app/README.md

-Professionally update this README file.
+Need to Update this README file Professionally.